devSiddharthKarn/devSiddharthKarn/README.md

 Hello!
 I'm a Computer Engineering student from Nepal 🇳🇵, and I'm on an exciting journey of learning and exploration in the world of programming.
 I'm particularly fascinated by how computers work at the fundamental level—not just *what* they do, but *how* they achieve it.

 My curiosity drives me to dive deep into systems programming, graphics development, and low-level computer architecture.
-While I'm still learning and growing, I'm passionate about understanding the intricate details that make technology work.
+From building cross-platform window systems in pure C to creating SQL ORMs for modern web development, I love exploring the full spectrum of software development.
+While I'm still learning and growing, I'm passionate about understanding the intricate details that make technology work—and sharing those creations with the community!

 ```c
 // My daily routine as a student developer